How Much Money Can You Sue for Pain and Suffering in New York

 For example, the law states that a temporary injury that prevents someone from performing substantially all their usual daily activities for at least 90 days out of the 180 days following the accident is considered serious.
 To prove this, a victim would have to show their normal daily activities and prove that they could not substantially complete all of those activities because of the injury.
 The proof would need to show this routine interruption lasted for at least 90 days; therefore, medical documentation or a doctor’s testimony would need to show that duration.

 Whether an injury is considered serious would be decided by a jury.
 The jury would consider what a victim’s usual daily activities are, what activities the injury prevents the victim from doing, whether those are substantially all of their daily activities, and whether the injuries disrupted the victim’s life for the requisite 90 days.
 There are several parts to prove in this one definition of a serious injury, and it is more complex than proving something like a fracture or dismemberment.
 Our personal injury attorneys can help decide if your injury meets this statutory threshold before you sue for pain and suffering.

 Contact Our New York Personal Injury Attorneys

 If you suffered harm in an accident due to someone else’s carelessness or negligence, you might have a personal injury claim on your hands.
-Our New York personal injury attorneys can help you determine damages for pain and suffering and other losses you incurred.
+Our Staten Island personal injury attorneys can help you determine damages for pain and suffering and other losses you incurred.
 Call The Carrion Law Firm at (718) 841-0083 for a free legal consultation.